tonychen05/ohio-discord-bot-2024/README.md

 ## Welcome to the repository for the OHI/O Discord bot!

 Here are instructions on how to set up the repository on your own machine.
 Note that these instructions assume you have a GitHub account and that you have Git installed.
 To create a GitHub account, click "sign up" in the top right corner of this webpage.
-For more info on installing Git, check out [Git's official installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or see some of [the resources](#additional-resources) at the bottom of this file.
+For more info on installing Git, check out [Git's official installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or see some of [the resources](#additional-resources) at the bottom of this README file.

 ### 1. Fork this repository ("repo" for short).